 This is crazy!!
 What makes it even crazier is that he is reported to only having a standing vertical jump of around 24 inches which isn’t very good.
 And when you consider that he can get his entire body over top of a bar 94 inches tall it really makes you wonder what’s going on.

 Every athlete has the ability to use elastic energy but some are just better at it than others.
 To really illustrate what I mean check out this amazing video by Joel Smith of Just Fly Sports.
-It really hits home with the message that I have been trying to get across in this whole series about customizing mechanics and training around the athletes natural abilities.
-In this video Coach Smith shows how two different world class high jumpers produce similar results with different jump techniques (fast & slow) based off their naturally physiology.
+It really hits home with the message that I have been trying to get across in this whole series about customizing mechanics and training around the athlete’s natural abilities.
+In this video Coach Smith shows how two different world class high jumpers produce similar results with different jump techniques (fast & slow) based on their natural physiology.

 While Sanchez gets his center of gravity moving towards home plate then delivers a quick punch of power into the ground that gets him moving in the right direction.